JetBrains/intellij-sdk-docs/topics/ui/controls/search_field.md

 ### Placement

-Put the search field on top of the on-screen content that is being searched, and align them vertically.
+Put the search field on top of the content that is being searched and align them vertically.
 For example, the search field in <control>Settings</control> dialog is aligned with the filtered settings tree.

 ![](search_field_placement.png){width=706}

 #### Inline search

-Fit the search field to the popup windows and to a toolbar if it has top borders.
+Fit the search field to the popup windows or to a toolbar if it has top borders.
 This way the overall form looks less complex.

 <table style="none" border="false">
     <tr>